FreshRSS/FreshRSS/README.md

 # [Installation](https://freshrss.github.io/FreshRSS/en/admins/02_Installation.html)
 1. Get FreshRSS with git or [by downloading the archive](https://github.com/FreshRSS/FreshRSS/archive/master.zip)
-2. Put the application somewhere on your server (expose only the `./p/` folder to the web)
+2. Put the application somewhere on your server (expose only the `./p/` folder to the Web)
 3. Add write access to the `./data/` folder for the webserver user
 4. Access FreshRSS with your browser and follow the installation process
 	* or use the [Command-Line Interface](cli/README.md)